Last updated on 03 October 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 Here's an indemnity clause from EventBrite's DPA:

 For a data processor, processing personal data outside of a DPA effectively means becoming a data controller.
-This could be worse than it sounds.

 As explained above, the main obligation on a data processor is to always have a DPA in place.
 So long as a data processor is working to the instructions of a data controller, the data controller primarily remains liable to data subjects if things go wrong.